Newex/PartialSourceGen/README.md

 - [ ] Does this work in a large project?
 Using `IIncrementalSourceGenerator` should be faster for the IDE?
 I don't know.
 - [ ] Somehow add a custom method to the generated partial entity that can create the actual model with default values for the missing properties.
 - [ ] What about conflicting classes or files?
 Not currently handled
+- [ ] Currently does not check if `Required` attribute comes from any particular namespace.